pingcap/docs-cn/op-guide/monitor-overview.md

 - The Prometheus Server to scrape and store time series data
 - The client libraries to customize necessary metrics in the application
-- An AlertManager for the alerting mechanism
+- An Alertmanager for the alerting mechanism

 The diagram is as follows: